ritaCanavarro/hiring-assignments/sre/DocumentKeeper/README.md

 These steps will make the app be deployed to the minikube cluster.
 After that you can watch the logs by running `kubectl logs <container_name>` or the events by doing `kubectl events <container_name>`.

-If you want to make requests to the Dummy PDF or PNG container you will need to run the following command to port-foward requests to it:
+If you want to make requests to the Dummy PDF or PNG container you will need to run the following command to port-forward requests to it:

 kubectl get services
-kubectl port-foward service/dummy-pdf-or-png 3000:3000
+kubectl port-forward service/dummy-pdf-or-png 3000:3000

 ### Building Document Keeper